 Other possible side effects include:

 Nexplanon may increase risk of blood clots.
 This is especially true if you smoke.
 You should see your health care provider immediately if you develop any unusually severe abdominal pain, chest pain, headache, loss of vision, or leg pain.
 Blood clots can cause pulmonary embolus, heart attack or stroke.
 These are serious and sometimes fatal health problems.

 If you do become pregnant using Nexplanon, there is a slight increased risk of ectopic pregnancy (occurring outside of the uterus).
 You should contact your health care provider for any unusual bleeding or abdominal pain.

 There is a slight increase risk of ovarian cysts with use of progestin only methods.
-These usually go away without treatment.
+These usually go away without treatment but be painful.